cunarist/app-template/README.md

 ...
 ```

 `StreamBuilder` listens to a stream from `viewmodelUpdateBroadcaster` from `bridge/wrapper.dart` module.
 For better performance, it only listens to events with `dataAddress` of a specific value.
-In other words, the builder gets notified only when the viewmodel item that they are interested in is changed.
+In other words, the builder gets notified only when the viewmodel item that it is interested in is changed.

 And then you have a Rust function.